-- In the case of a request from the domain holder, the Operator may remove the domain from the Customer’s account and put it in the direct administration of the holder.
+- In the case of a request from the domain holder, the Provider may remove the domain from the Customer’s account and put it in the direct administration of the holder.
 In this case, the customer is not entitled to a refund of any unused domain fees.

-- The Customer understands that the Operator may request from the domain holder additional documents or other requisites necessary to perform the domain registration, according to the conditions set by the relevant registry for a particular TLD.
-It may be personal data (personal identification number, personal ID number, date of birth), delivery of an officially verified document, sending a copy of a personal document, consent to other terms, etc.
+- The Customer understands that the Provider may request additional documents or other requisites necessary to perform the domain registration, according to the conditions set by the relevant registry for a particular TLD.
+This may be personal data (personal identification number, personal ID number, date of birth), delivery of an officially verified document, sending a copy of a personal document, consent to other terms, etc.

 - Domain registration will only be performed if: